keikari/hmm/README.md

 This is not perfect, but may be interesting.
 Videos which have option to change quality, won't have that with this and video controls won't work on those videos.

-May not get updates, as I dont' how to fix the problems.
+May not get updates, as I don't know how to fix the problems.